 Follow These Tips to Keep Cool and Stay Safe on the Job Site

-June is National Safety Month in the construction industry so it’s the perfect time to talk about summer construction safety tips and answer questions from “How do construction workers keep cool in the summer?” to “How can construction workers recognize heat-related issues?”
+Now is the perfect time to talk about summer construction safety tips and answer questions from “How do construction workers keep cool in the summer?” to “How can construction workers recognize heat-related issues?”

 Summer construction safety is an important topic given the fact that thousands of people become ill each year while working in extreme heat or humid conditions, according to the Occupational Safety & Health Administration (OSHA).

 Read these summer safety tips for construction workers and then share — not only with other tradespeople and laborers, but with your employer.
 If you’re working through a tradeswomen and tradesmen staffing agency, make sure you’re working for one like PeopleReady Skilled Trades that’s committed to keeping you safe year-round — not only in the summer.

 - Build your tolerance.
 According to OSHA, nearly 3 out of 4 heat-related deaths happen during the first week of work.
 If you’re new to working in a hot environment, it’s essential that you allow your body to adjust and build up a tolerance.
 Not doing so opens you up to heat illnesses — and even death.

 - Water.
 Rest.
 Shade.
 That’s the safety message from OSHA’s Heat Illness Prevention campaign.
 These three are so important we’re giving each of them their own tip.